 Initial exposure was based on the high values in the sky, placing them as high as possible without clipping.
 An overall exposure based on the camera’s meter would have blown out the sky.
 I find that determining exposure based on the highest values works best for me.
 Once that is done the shadow areas are checked relative to the highlights.

 In the zone system you use the meter to determine the exposure value of an area of the image.
 The meter tells you what the exposure should be if you want the area to be middle gray.
 You then modify the exposure in order to move the value up or down and expose according to the desired level.
 In the case of highlights you increase the exposure by about two stops depending on exactly how bright you want the area to record.
 That sets your exposure and the shadow values are recorded relative to the determined highlight exposure.
+This is the simplest method for setting primary exposure.

 Setting the exposure based on the highlights seems to be to be the best option as clipped highlights and blank white areas are not what I want in my images.
 Second to that is the shadow area exposure which will be rendered in relation to the highlights.
 All that remains then is a quick check of the histogram to determine if the scene falls within the desired range and unimportant areas are not clipped at the bottom of the exposure.
 Losing highlight detail is not an option for me, while losing shadow detail is less important depending on the image but is easily remedied by a second exposure if needed.